 Although board packets (sometimes called board packs or board packages) are nothing new, they’ve evolved alongside available technology.
 Instead of a heavy binder of printed sheets, they can be an electronic collection of written, visual, and even audio data.
 Today’s board packet allows for a whole range of formatting and presentation options that aren’t available on plain white paper.

 The quality of your board packet can help influence whether your board meeting will be smooth and productive or disorganized and frustrating.
-As CEO, it’s your responsibility to create a board packet that prepares your board members to effectively and efficiently discuss issues and solve problems during your precious few hours together.
+As CFO, it’s your responsibility to create a board packet that prepares your board members to effectively and efficiently discuss issues and solve problems during your precious few hours together.